Rajkumar Anguluri·Software Engineer · Founder, Artha Engine·Last reviewed 25 April 2026·Methodology

 You are critically under-insured

-Multiple covers fall well short of the benchmark — this is the first thing to fix.
+Multiple covers fall well short of the benchmark.
+Size each one against income, dependents, and liabilities before the next renewal cycle — this is the most expensive thing to fix late.

 Close the term cover gap